domainsofapp/domainsofapp.github.io/_posts/2017-10-14-favorite-television.md

 <p class="meta">14 Oct 2017 - Berkeley, CA</p>

-Below is a list of some of my favorite TV shows:
 Anthony Bourdain: A Cook's Tour, No Reservations, The Layover, Parts Unknown
 Better Call Saul
 Black Mirror